Revision Date: 10/25/2021

 The Purchasing Department (after receiving award recommendations from issuing department) will review the quotations and place the order with the lowest responsive bidder.

-Price quotations shall be solicited from five (5) or more bona fide, qualified vendors for purchases exceeding fifteen thousand ($15,000) but not exceeding twenty-five thousand dollars ($25,000).
+Price quotations shall be solicited from five (5) or more bona fide, qualified vendors for purchases exceeding twenty thousand ($20,000) but not exceeding thirty thousand dollars ($30,000).

 Quotations may be made by facsimile or written means and shall be awarded on the basis of the lowest responsive price quotation received.
 Whenever possible, at least two (2) of the bona fide, qualified vendors shall be certified small and emerging businesses, small entrepreneurships, or a veteran or service-connected disabled veteran-owned small entrepreneurship.
 Agency files shall document and list all solicited vendors and each vendor’s response, summarize quotations received, indicate the awarded quotation, and state the reason why any lower quotation was rejected.